1907 German federal election: Campaign

-The election became known as the "Hottentot Election" because its causes and campaign were dominated by the Herero and Nama genocide in the colony of German South West Africa.
-The Nama were referred to as "Hottentots", a term that was derogatory even at the time.
-The sustained and increasingly expensive colonial war led to a political crisis in Germany on 2 August 1906, when the Government requested an appropriation of 29 million marks from the Reichstag.
-The Social Democratic Party of Germany (SPD), in particular, refused to approve further money given the ruthless conduct of the war with genocidal casualties among the Nama.
-The Government attempted to settle the conflict by making concessions, but soon met opposition from Centre Party representative Matthias Erzberger in particular, who criticised the extensive spending and argued against the colonial wars.
+The election became known as the "Hottentot Election" because its causes and campaign were dominated by the ongoing Herero and Nama genocide perpetrated by colonial authorities in the colony of German South West Africa.
+The Nama people were referred to as "Hottentots", a term that was derogatory even at the time.
+The sustained and increasingly expensive colonial war led to a political crisis in Germany on 2 August 1906, when the government requested an appropriation of 29 million marks from the Reichstag.
+The Social Democratic Party of Germany (SPD), in particular, refused to approve further money given the ruthless conduct of German colonial authorities in suppressing the Herero uprising which presaged the genocide.
+The government attempted to settle the conflict by making concessions, but soon met opposition from Centre Party representative Matthias Erzberger in particular, who criticised the extensive spending and argued against the colonial wars.
 This led to the Centre Party group, against the will of some of its members, voting against the appropriation.
 On the other hand, the Conservatives and National Liberals were vehemently in favour of continuing the colonial war.
 On the 13th of December, the vote in the Reichstag came down with a narrow majority of 177 to 168 against the appropriation.

 On the same day, Chancellor Bernhard von Bülow ordered the Reichstag dissolved with the agreement of Emperor Wilhelm II.
 One reason for dissolving the legislature over such a minor issue was that the Emperor as well as parts of the bureaucracy had increasing reservations about the Centre Party.
 Bülow, who did not share this position and would have liked to continue relying on the centre, gave in to this.
 He hoped that establishing a new political majority would allow him to restore his damaged trust with the Emperor.
 Under the circumstances, the only way to do this would be to resume the former Cartel Parties alliance between Conservatives and National Liberals, expanded to include the left-liberal parties.
-Following the death of Eugen Richter the previous year, the left-liberals had tended to indicate their willingness to support the Government.
+Following the death of Eugen Richter the previous year, the left-liberals had tended to indicate their willingness to support the government.
 This alliance came to pass and is generally referred to as the Bülow Bloc.
 Through the mediation of the government, agreements were reached to cooperate during runoff elections, which had now become common.

-During the election campaign, the Government itself would be responsible for setting the tone, with its demands for a reliable majority on "national issues" and the struggle against the Social Democrats, who were seen as an enemy of monarchy, religion and property, and against the "unreliable" Centre Party.
+During the election campaign, the government itself would be responsible for setting the tone, with its demands for a reliable majority on "national issues" and the struggle against the Social Democrats, who were seen as an enemy of monarchy, religion and property, and against the "unreliable" Centre Party.
 The goal was to create a nationalist, anti-socialist and anti-clerical bloc out of the Cartel parties and the left-liberals.
 This was supported by the newly founded National Association Against Social Democracy.